tuhinjubcse/SarcasmGeneration-ACL2020/README.md

     - Run python generate_sarcasm.py $input
     - This will print the output in the console

+Email me at tc2896@columbia.edu for any problems/doubts.
+Further you can raise issues on github, or suggest improvements.

  If you use code or data please cite us
  ```